 Once the disc is dry, drill a small hole in the top of the disc and three or four holes in the bottom of the disc.
 The number of holes at the bottom will depend on your pattern and where the gaps are in between the caps.

-Make the bottom strings, do a layout first to decide on a pattern and how many bottle caps per string.
+Then, make the bottom strings, do a layout first to decide on a pattern and how many bottle caps per string.

-(Adult Step) Make holes in both sides of the bottle caps.
+Make holes in both sides of the bottle caps.
 The easiest way is to melt the holes through the plastic.
 Use a sharp metal tool, heat the point up over a candle flame and poke the holes through.